 What is Load Shifting?

 When talking about electricity consumption we often talk about how much we use or how we can be more efficient with the energy that we do consume.
 Load shifting (or peak shaving) however, deals with the questions of when energy is used, rather than how much.
+Without load shifting, non-fixed or optional power use (for instance your dishwasher, pool pump, heating and cooling) generally occurs during peak periods in the morning and evening as shown in the diagram below.

 Load Shifting Tips

 Obviously, there are some things you can’t schedule, like your fridge running or when you cook dinner.
-However, we’ve put together some simple tips to help you become a load-shifter.
+However, we’ve put together some simple tips to help you become a load-shifter.1.
+Cooling or heating your house before you get home.

 Use your device’s inbuilt timer to heat or cool your house before you get home.
-Heating and cooling make up to 40% of your household energy bills so shifting this usage can pay huge dividends over time.
+Heating and cooling make up to 40% of your household energy bills so shifting this usage can pay huge dividends over time.2.
+Use timers or delay functions to shift optional, non-time-sensitive use to the middle of the day.

-For example:
+For example:-

 - Put a timer on your dishwasher and let it run during the middle of the day.